Restrictions apply in metropolitan Melbourne and regional Victoria

-Minimising the spread of COVID-19
+Minimising the spread of coronavirus (COVID-19)

 Note: This guidance is about working from home as a precautionary measure.
 For information about required self-isolation due to overseas travel or coming into contact with confirmed cases of coronavirus see the Department of Health and Human Services (DHHS) website.